C-T-Ailey/Bootleg-Bills-Frontend/README.md

   * In progress.
 * :construction_worker: Rewrite/update styling to make the site more responsive to mobile devices.
   * In progress - Homepage, Products and About Bill's now display adequately on mobile devices.
+* :construction_worker: Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.
+  * Requires adjustments so counters renew when a product is updated without reloading the dashboard - also requires a significant loading period before orders and statistics are viewable.
 * Improved layout for the homepage.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.
 * Increased number of potential images and variants for products.